Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 To successfully deploy the sites module using the `fa.parameters.json` parameter file, you need to create an Azure Active Directory App with its API endpoint enabled (e.g., `api://<app id>`) and add a secret.
 The secret value needs then to be stored in a Key Vault secret.

-# 5. Update module parameter files
+# 5. Update module test files

 Once the required dependencies are deployed, there is one more step left to get as many module pipelines running as possible.